 Charlotte Spousal Support Attorneys

-Alimony in North Carolina Divorces
+Understanding Alimony in North Carolina Divorces

-Today, both husbands and wives tend to have jobs, and often similar incomes, so spousal support is not always necessary in most divorce cases.
+Today, both husbands and wives tend to have jobs and often similar incomes, so spousal support is not always necessary in most divorce cases.
 However, there are still marriages where one party is the stay-at-home parent and, as a result, may have less job experience and transferable skills than his/her spouse.

 What is Alimony?

-How To Determine Spousal Support
+How To Determine Spousal Support in Charlotte

 Judges have broad discretion when determining spousal support.
 Before a judge decides, he/she will want to know if either spouse committed illicit sexual behavior during the marriage or before the couple’s date of separation.

-If there are no illicit sexual acts to consider, the court will determine spousal support based on but not limited to the following factors:
+If there are no illicit sexual acts to consider, the court will determine spousal support based on, but not limited to, the following factors:

 - The duration of the marriage